 What are Hydroponic gardening systems?

 Hydroponic gardening systems have been described as structures, such as trays, towers, and A-frames, which will hold the medium.
-This is to ensure that plants have the capability of growing up properly.
+They can be small, or commercially viable like those from agron whose products you can view here (view our brands).
+The systems are designed in such a way as to ensure that plants have the capability of growing up properly.
 Hydroponics gardening systems can be basically divided into two types:

 Liquid Cultures or Solutions